KarthiKey-Dev/React-Tailwind-Components/README.md

 # Tailwind CSS Components Library

-Welcome to the Tailwind CSS Components Library!
+Welcome to the React-Tailwind-Components Library!
 This project aims to provide a collection of reusable Tailwind CSS components, easily viewable and copyable through Storybook.
-Our goal is to build a comprehensive library of components to help developers quickly prototype and build UIs with Tailwind CSS.
+Our goal is to build a comprehensive library of components to help developers quickly prototype and build UIs with React-Tailwind-CSS.

 ![Tailwind CSS Components Library](./assets/banner.png)